felipecastrotc/BondGraph.jl/docs/src/index.md

 ## Installation

-To start using MyLibrary, you need to have Julia installed on your system.
+To start using the Bond Graph Toolkit, you need to have Julia installed on your system.
 Follow the official [Julia documentation](https://docs.julialang.org/en/v1/manual/getting-started/) for instructions on installing Julia.

 Once Julia is installed, you can add the Bond Graph Toolkit to your project by running the following command in the Julia REPL or the Julia package manager: